WSO2Telco/httprequestrouter/README.md

 				Eg : 0 -  nothing will url decode
 					 1 -  url in the request body will url decode

-5. Change the properties in conf.properties file in the following path according the mysql server File path - HTTPRequestRouter\src\main\resources

 Instructions for integrate HTTPRequestRouter with Gateway